What’s The Story With Your Morning Wood Glory?

 Your “Little Man” Is Trying To Tell You Something

-Remember the days when you were still getting used to the changes your body was going through and adjusting to waking up each morning with a tent pole propping up your gitch?
+Remember the good old days when you were still getting used to the changes your body was going through and adjusting to waking up each morning with a tent pole propping up your underwear?

 Well, it just so happens that your perky morning pecker is indicative of more than what might have been happening in your dreams the night before.

-It can also reveal if your diet is working in your favor and whether or not your have the right level of oxygen in your bloodstream.
+It can also reveal if your diet is working in your favor and whether or not your have the right level of oxygen in flowing into your bloodstream.

-How it works: every time your shaft rises with the morning sun, you enter your fleshy feat into the app, which “rewards” you with silly GIFs.
+How it worked: every time your shaft rose with the morning sun, you were to enter your fleshy feat into the app, which “rewards” you with silly GIFs.

-The actual goal of the app is to alert you to any potential health issues.
+The actual goal of the app was to alert you to any potential health issues.

 Seriously, if you routinely wake up perky and then it suddenly stops, it could point to blood circulation issues or a sign that you’re drinking more alcohol than you should be.